-(KSLA) - Following are current boil advisories in the ArkLaTex.
+(KSLA) — Current boil advisories in the ArkLaTex can be found here!

 This list is updated as information is provided to KSLA News 12 by water systems and municipal officials.